 objReportService.Credentials = objCredentials;

 string strDataSourceName = ""

 ReportService.DataSourceReference objDataSourceReference =

 // made to zero to show all the results.

 //if this is made to 1 shows the first report only.

 private methods which are discussed in detail below.

-WriteFile: This method is used to write the report in the temp folder.
-Following is the code:
+WriteFile: This method is used to write the report in the Temp folder.
+Following is the code for the same:

 intResult = ”1”;